m15-ai/Paper-Tape-LLM/README.md

 ## Setup

-I setup my server on Amazon AWS Linux.
+I set up my server on Amazon AWS Linux.
 Adjust accordingly for your environment.

 #### Clone the repo